THELMA & ARTHUR STOGAN

 The Musqueam (xʷməθkʷəy̓əm) people have lived in our traditional territory, what is currently called Vancouver and the surrounding areas, for thousands of years.
 Some of the ancient histories describe the landscape as it was over eight thousand years ago.

 The Musqueam nations ceremonial tradition includes sweeping with cedar to clear away negative energy.
-Before the ceremonial session, in the morning they gather cedar boughs in the forest, sweep the room, and each guest as they enter the room (depending on how many guests) and then they discard the cedar back into the woods at the end of the day.
+Before the ceremonial session, in the morning cedar boughs are gathered in the forest, the room is swept along with each guest as they enter the room (depending on how many guests) and then the cedar is discarded back into the woods at the end of the day.

 Elders Thelma and Arthur Stogan require a podium and microphone for the territorial welcome and ceremonial blessing.
 Thelma and her brother Arthur will share with the audience the Musqueam traditions and practices.
 Their ceremony can also include drumming and song by grand daughter, Felicia Stogan.